Zandor300/APNSFramework/README.md

 ## Install

-You can use composer to include this framework into your project:
+You can use composer to include this framework into your project.
+The project is available through [Packagist](https://packagist.org/packages/zandor300/apnsframework).

 ```shell
 composer require zandor300/apnsframework